-For the First Interim Report, this is actual revenues and expenditures as reported in the PeopleSoft and BEST accounting systems for October 31, 2022.
-For the Second Interim Report, use the runs dated January 31, 2023.
+For the First Interim Report, this is actual revenues and expenditures as reflected in the BEST accounting system as of October 31, 2022.
+For the Second Interim Report, this is actual revenues and expenditures as reflected in the BEST accounting system as of January 31, 2023.
 It is important that you do not use data from runs prior to or after the January 31, 2023, cutoff date.
 For the End of Year Financial Projection, use the runs dated April 30, 2023.